-In terms of the Collective Investment Schemes Control Act, No.45 of 2002 (CISCA), RMB Custody and Trustee Services (A division of FirstRand Bank Limited) has been appointed by RCIS as the Trustee of Rootstock RCIS Global Flexible QI Hedge Fund

-The portfolio is valued at 23H00 on the last day of each month.
+In terms of the Collective Investment Schemes Control Act, No.45 of 2002 (CISCA), RMB Custody and Trustee Services (A division of FirstRand Bank Limited) has been appointed by RCIS as the Trustee of Rootstock RCIS Global Flexible QI Hedge Fund The portfolio is valued at 23H00 on the last day of each month.

-Investment and Redemption Instructions will be processed according to: The transaction cut-off time as well as the Subscription and Redemption guidance stipulated within the General Information section of the Minimum Disclosure Document

-- Minimum Disclosure Document.
+Investment and Redemption Instructions will be processed according to: The transaction cut-off time as well as the Subscription and Redemption guidance stipulated within the General Information section of the Minimum Disclosure Document - Minimum Disclosure Document. - Any capital gain realised on the disposal of a participatory interest in a collective investment scheme is - Any capital gain realised on the disposal of a participatory interest in a collective investment scheme is subject to Capital Gain Tax (CGT).

-- Minimum Disclosure Document.

-Any capital gain realised on the disposal of a participatory interest in a collective investment scheme is subject to Capital Gain Tax (CGT).